 Our Vice President for Client Success, Heather Taynor, is highly regarded in higher education and student success best practices with over 18+ years in various higher education roles.
 Heather’s expertise in higher education includes a full range of operational functions with an emphasis on building, developing and training successful teams supporting students throughout the student lifecycle.
-We’ve curated some of her research-based best practices and training materials and turned them into a blog series to share with institutions along with additional research and work from our Aviso Retention Data Science team.
+We’ve curated some of her research-based best practices and training materials and turned them into a blog series to share with institutions along with additional research and work from our Watermark (formerly Aviso Retention) Data Science team.
 The ultimate goal is to equip individuals with the ability to create and execute student success strategies that offer long-term benefits for the institution and their students.

 The first piece in this series starts with a high-level overview of student success strategy best practices and will serve as the foundation for the series.